brooklynrail/brooklynrail-platform/content/events/2023/05/the-geometries-of-afro-asia-art-beyond-solidarity.md

 ---
-title: "The Geometries of Afro-Asia: Art Beyond Solidarity"
+title: "The Geometries of Afro Asia: Art Beyond Solidarity"
 deck: Featuring Joan Kee, Kodwo Eshun, and Anjalika Sagar
 summary: Rail Editor-at-Large Joan Kee joins writer Kodwo Eshun and artist Anjalika Sagar for a conversation.
 We conclude with a poetry reading.